 That contradiction leads you to a place of denial where it’s easy to discard the reality that you may be suffering a problem.
 But leading this double life has led to increased isolation between you and your loved ones, where you are consistently covering your tracks, to the extent of lying to get that “next fix.”
 This only makes you feel worse about yourself and exacerbates the problem of your unwanted sexual behaviors.

 You have dreams, goals, and aspirations.
 You want to be a good Muslim, an activist, or a leader in your community.
 And perhaps you dream of being a good husband, wife, mother, son, or father.
 And as soon as you entertain the possibility that you may be an addict, it’s as if you decided to take a wrench and throw it in all your dreams.

 But that’s further from the truth.

 The irony of running away from this reality that you may be an addict, is that when you finally admit you are an addict, it allows you to come back to a place of wholeness and genuineness.

-Here’s what a member, who joined us in a program back in 2010 in what is now the Breaking Free Program said:
+Here’s what a member, who joined us in a program back in 2010 in what is now the Purify Your Gaze Program said: